lambdaisland/kramdown/README.md

 <!-- contributing -->
 ## Contributing

-We warmly welcome patches to .
+We warmly welcome patches to kramdown.
 Please keep in mind the following:

 - adhere to the [LambdaIsland Clojure Style Guide](https://nextjournal.com/lambdaisland/clojure-style-guide)
 - write patches that solve a problem